-The temperature is beginning to drop and there’s a growing excitement about Halloween, spiced lattes and cuddling around a warm fire.
+Despite the current summer-like weather, it’s time to start thinking about apples, pumpkins, Halloween, spiced lattes and even cuddling around a warm fire.

-Even if you’re not into picking your own produce, you can sample staples like cider, doughnuts (and cider doughnuts), and pies, or check out family-friendly activities like hayrides, haunted houses and corn maizes.
+Even if you’re not into picking your own produce, you can buy fresh-picked, sample staples like cider, fresh made doughnuts (and cider doughnuts), pies from farm-raised ingredients, or check out family-friendly activities.

-Here is the NYCOTC list of the top ten apple and pumpkin picking, pumpkin patches, corn maizes and hayrides in Queens and also nearby in the Tri-State area.
+Here is the NYCOTC list of the top ten farms for everything from apples to zuchinni, pumpkins and pumpkin patches, hayrides and tractor rides, corn maizes and cider tastings, and more in NYC and also nearby in the Tri-State area.

 Check website links for days, hours and directions.

-This 47-acre plot is the longest continually farmed land in New York State, where visitors can explore historic buildings and scope out seasonal crops in addition to picking out their pumpkins.
+This 47-acre plot is the longest continually farmed land in New York State – more than 300 years – since 1697 – where visitors can explore historic buildings and scope out seasonal crops in addition to picking out their pumpkins.

 The annual Amazing Maize Maze, a huge labyrinth made of corn, is open through the end of October, and this year there are two Moonlight Tours (bring your own flashlights).